-With much more controversial matters of late hurtle-jumping to mainstream acceptance (equal marriage rights, the national healthcare initiative, and removal of the Confederate flag from government buildings) you might think the notion of promoting mindfulness in schools would be a shoo-in—a universal yes nod along school corridors and PTA meetings, topped off by a welcoming committee of greeters at the entrance to every school.
+With much more controversial matters of late hurtle-jumping to mainstream acceptance, you might think the notion of promoting mindfulness in schools would be a shoo-in—a universal yes nod along school corridors and PTA meetings, topped off by a welcoming committee of greeters at the entrance to every school.
 OK, that might be taking it a bit too far, but the point is that mindfulness outside of the yoga studio has been quietly taking root for the past decade in many non-traditional venues, including schools, both public and private.

 Research in the past decade on schools that have introduced daily mindfulness exercises as a vehicle to calm the body and brain, provided students with a few minutes of daily meditation to focus the mind, and permitted students to start each period with slow, deep breaths have demonstrated startling results.
 Among the findings are better academic scores, higher student participation, stronger memory recall, and fewer behavioral incidences.